OfficeDev/office-js-docs-pr/docs/develop/teams-toolkit-overview.md

 ms.localizationpriority: high
 ---

-# Create Office Add-in projects with Teams Toolkit (preview)
+# Create Office Add-in projects with Teams Toolkit

-Extensions to the Microsoft 365 Platform are now included under "Teams Apps", even if the extension is fully outside of the Teams application itself.
 A primary tool for developing Teams Apps is Teams Toolkit.
 You can create Office Add-ins with Teams Toolkit, with the following restrictions:

 - Only Outlook add-ins can be created at this time and only for Outlook on Windows, [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627), on the web, and on mobile platforms.
 We're working hard to enable support in Teams Toolkit for add-ins to other Office applications and platforms.
 - Add-ins created with Teams Toolkit use the [unified manifest for Microsoft 365](unified-manifest-overview.md).